Why BLOCK has more than 2,500 standard products in its catalog – and how individual customer solutions can benefit from this

 Our product catalog, the “Big BLOCK”, contains around 2,500 standard items.
 These products are fully developed and certified, and cover a majority of applications.
 Around 1,200 products are in the BLOCK Direct Portfolio [Link to: Ebook, Flip viewer BLOCK Direct]: these are our bestsellers that are always held in inventory or that we can at least deliver within 24 hours.

 Can you explain your focus on standard products?

 Products with a customer-specific item number are generally very close to the standard products.
 They feature minor modifications, such as an alternative housing color, adjusted terminal clamps or a different output voltage.
 Fully customized products that we produce at BLOCK, but which are not part of the standard range, only account for around 15 percent of products.
 Among other areas, these products can be found in rail technology where the construction space available in trains is scarce and the climactic requirements for our products are very high.
 Yet standard products or products related to the standard range account for 85 percent of our sales.
 This is why the concept of the standard item is so important to us.

-„We are the system supplier for our customers when it comes to voltage, power, and performance.
-We simply delivery everything related to power supplies for industrial applications: transformers, power supplies, and electric filters and reactors."
+"We are the system supplier for our customers when it comes to voltage, power, and performance.
+We simply deliver everything related to power supplies for industrial applications: transformers, power supplies, electric filters, and reactors."